-"No court of Justice can be called upon to make a declaration, which is always a discretionary remedy, when obvious injustice would be visited upon persons who have not been heard but who would be directly affected by a declaratory order in proceedings to which they have not been made parties---"
+"No court of Justice can be called upon to make a declaration, which is always a discretionary remedy, v obvious injustice would be visited upon persons who have not been heard but who would be directly affective by a declaratory order in proceedings to which they have not been made parties---"

-In the instant case it is to be observed that in the substantive review proceedings the Applicants are seeking, or will be seeking, inter alia, three separate declarations in respect of the decision of the Speaker of the National Assembly.
-The Speaker, in my view, will be directly affected in the event the Applicants are successful.
-Thus it will not make sense, and indeed it will be against settled principles of law, to have the Speaker struck off as a party to these proceedings when it is his decision that is in issue in the Judicial Review proceedings commenced by the Applicant.
-As a matter of law the court that will deal with the substantive application for Judicial Review would not make any declaratory orders if the Speaker is not made a party to these Judicial Review proceedings in the light of the fact that there are declaratory orders that are being sought in connection with his decision.
-Moreover, as I understand it, under Order 53 of the Rules of the Supreme Court, the person whose decision is being impugned must be a Respondent in Judicial Review proceedings.
-Even though the Attorney General is a competent Defendant, and would have been the right person to be sued under Cap.
-6:01 if this matter were a suit, the Speaker should still be a party to these proceedings since the Applicants want, inter alia, declaratory orders, in respect of the Speaker, in the Judicial Review proceedings which this court has allowed the Applicants to commence.
-In the premises the inclusion of the

-Speaker as a party in this application, which is essentially brought under Judicial Review inspite of the title of these proceedings, does not offend the decision in Kachere's case.
-I ought to pause here to add a word so as to avoid confusion.
-By saying that the Speaker should be made a party to these Judicial Review proceedings it does not mean that he can be sued directly for anything he does in the performance of his duties if the matter before the court is a legal suit or an action.
+In the instant case it is to be observed that in the substantive review proceedings the Applicants are seeki will be seeking, inter alia, three separate declarations in respect of the decision of the Speaker of the Nati Assembly.
+The Speaker, in my view, will be directly affected in the event the Applicants are successful. it will not make sense, and indeed it will be against settled principles of law, to have the Speaker struck of party to these proceedings when it is his decision that is in issue in the Judicial Review proceedings commenced by the Applicant.
+As a matter of law the court that will deal with the substantive application Judicial Review would not make any declaratory orders if the Speaker is not made a party to these Judici Review proceedings in the light of the fact that there are declaratory orders that are being sought in conn with his decision.
+Moreover, as I understand it, under Order 53 of the Rules of the Supreme Court, the po whose decision is being impugned must be a Respondent in Judicial Review proceedings.
+Even though t Attorney General is a competent Defendant, and would have been the right person to be sued under Cap. if this matter were a suit, the Speaker should still be a party to these proceedings since the Applicants wa inter alia, declaratory orders, in respect of the Speaker, in the Judicial Review proceedings which this co allowed the Applicants to commence.
+In the premises the inclusion of the Speaker as a party in this application, which is essentially brought under Judicial Review inspite of the title of these proceedings, of not offend the decision in Kachere's case.
+I ought to pause here to add a word so as to avoid confusion. saving that the Speaker should be made a party to these Judicial Review proceedings it does not mean th can be sued directly for anything he does in the performance of his duties if the matter before the court is legal suit or an action.